Tracer-Cloud/tracer-client/README.md

 ![Tracer Banner](docs/images/tracer-banner-image.jpeg)

 ## What Is Tracer and Why Use It?
-- Tracer is a monitoring solution that optimizes HPC workloads for speed and cost efficiency.
+- Tracer is a system-level observability platform purpose-built for scientific computing and HPC that optimizes error detection, observability and debugging as well as HPC workloads for speed and cost efficiency.
 It features a one-line install Linux agent and instant dashboards for real-time insights into scientific computing environments.

 - Unlike industry agnostic monitoring agents, Tracer structures DevOps data for scientific pipelines, providing clear visibility into pipeline stages and execution runs.
-In environments like AWS Batch, users struggle to track which processes or containers belong to the same pipeline and frequently lose logs from failed containers, making debugging difficult.
+In environments like AWS Batch, where processes and containers are loosely connected, users struggle to understand which processes belong to which pipeline run frequently lose logs from failed containers, making debugging difficult.

 - Tracer solves this by intelligently organizing and labeling pipelines, execution runs, and steps.
 Because it runs directly on Linux, it requires no code changes and supports any programming language, unlike point solutions that work only with one framework.
 This makes integration effortless even across multi-workload IT environments, including AlphaFold, Slurm, Airflow, Nextflow and also local Bash scripts.